Enalean/tuleap-documentation-en/languages/en/user-guide/rest/quick-start/query.rst

 Basic usage
 -----------

-Now that we have a token to initiate authenticated calls to the API (if it is not the case, please go back to :ref:`rest-auth`), we can now query a tracker to retrieve some artifacts.
+We have a token to initiate authenticated calls to the API (if it is not the case, please go back to :ref:`rest-auth`), we can now query a tracker to retrieve some artifacts.

 For example to retrieve all artifacts that are in *Completed* status we will issue the following query: